-Schools in Tower Hamlets, Hackney and other neighbouring authorities the opportunity to accredit their library service via our award scheme.
+Schools in Tower Hamlets, Hackney and other authorities the opportunity to accredit their library service via our award scheme.

 What is the award?

 Launched in 2012, the SLS School Library Awards were initiated by Warwickshire Schools Library Service and are now available to other participating services.
 It enables any primary or secondary school to work towards achieving a Library award or the Gold version for high-achieving services.

 The award is a self-assessment process conducted by the designated member of staff in charge of the library and endorsed by the Head Teacher.
 It is an audit of 20 key activities with supporting documentation where necessary.

 Schools record across three levels how their library service is operating in a range of activities and services:

 An award is given to a school where the library is achieving 10 or more separate activities / services in the ‘establishing’ and/or ‘enhancing’ category.
 A Gold award is given for 15 or more services in the ‘enhancing’ category only.

 Order your pack when you subscribe to Tower Hamlets Schools Library Service using SLA online, or, for schools outside Tower Hamlets, email email@example.com for an application pack, marking your subject line Tower Hamlets SLS School Library Awards

 Please ensure your full name, job title and school name are in the body of the email.

 The award is open to all schools in Tower Hamlets, Hackney and other London boroughs where there is no schools library service